Lakshima2000/paddyHealth_backend/README.md

 3. Make your changes
 4. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🙏 Acknowledgments

-- Thanks to all contributors
+- Thanks to all contributors and supervisor Dr chamara
 - Special thanks to the open-source community
 - Inspired by the need to help farmers detect plant diseases early